Massachusetts Sea Grant Graduate Research Fellowship

 Office Hours for Application Assistance:

-Friday, October 1, 2021: Proposals due to Woods Hole Sea Grant office by 4:30 p.m.
+Wednesday, October 4, 2023: Proposals due to WHOISG by 4:30 p.m.
 Please submit the Fellowship application in pdf format to firstname.lastname@example.org.
 Late applications will be returned without review.

 Applicants will be notified in early January of Fellowship review decisions.

-Early January 2022 - March 15, 2022: Awardees will be required to submit additional paperwork to WHSG/MITSG upon acceptance.
+Early January 2024 - March 16, 2024: Awardees will be required to submit additional paperwork to WHOISG/MITSG upon acceptance.
 Refer to the Post-Notification Information Document for details.

-Should the awardees, alternate awardees, or secondary alternate awardees run into challenges with submitting this additional documentation within this timeframe please reach out to Jennie Rheuban (Research Coordinator, WHSG) as early as possible via email@example.com to seek an extension.
+Should the awardees, alternate awardees, or secondary alternate awardees run into challenges with submitting this additional documentation within this timeframe, please reach out to Jennie Rheuban (Research Coordinator, WHOISG) as early as possible via email@example.com to seek an extension.

-Eligible applicants include students that a) are currently enrolled in an undergraduate or joint bachelor’s/master’s program, or b) are not currently enrolled in any graduate program and plan to attend a graduate program in Fall 2022 in Massachusetts.
-Applicants do not need to reside in Massachusetts and may be either US citizens or international students.
-The applicant’s undergraduate or previous graduate degree must be from an accredited institution of higher education in the United States or U.S. territories.
-Applicants must propose to enroll in an accredited thesis-granting masters or doctoral program in Massachusetts and the research undertaken by the students must address issues faced by the United States.
+Eligible applicants include students that a) are currently enrolled in an undergraduate or joint bachelor’s/master’s program, or b) are not currently enrolled in any graduate program and plan to attend a graduate program in fall 2024 in Massachusetts.
+Applicants do not need to reside in Massachusetts and may be U.S. citizens, permanent residents, or international students.
+International students who are not U.S. citizens or permanent residents must have received an undergraduate or previous graduate degree from an accredited institution of higher education in the United States or U.S. territories.
+Applicants must propose to enroll in an accredited thesis-granting master's or doctoral program in Massachusetts and the research undertaken by the students must be Massachusetts-based, coastal- or marine-related, and in keeping with the National Sea Grant focus areas (i.e., Environmental Literacy and Workforce Development, Healthy Coastal Ecosystems, Sustainable Fisheries and Aquaculture, and/or Resilient Communities and Economies).
 For international applicants, it is the responsibility of the student and Massachusetts-based Institution to obtain all the necessary visas and documentation to study in the United States.

-Contact information: Questions should be directed to Jennie Rheuban (Research Coordinator, WHSG) via firstname.lastname@example.org.
+Contact information: Questions should be directed to Jennie Rheuban (Research Coordinator, WHOISG) via firstname.lastname@example.org.

-Woods Hole Sea Grant (WHSG) and Massachusetts Institute of Technology Sea Grant (MITSG) are pleased to jointly request applications for two (2) two-year Fellowships from prospective graduate students proposing to attend an accredited thesis-granting masters or doctoral degree program in the Commonwealth of Massachusetts.
+Woods Hole Oceanographic Institution Sea Grant (WHOISG) and Massachusetts Institute of Technology Sea Grant (MITSG) are pleased to jointly request applications for two (2) two-year Fellowships from prospective graduate students proposing to attend an accredited thesis-granting masters or doctoral degree program in the Commonwealth of Massachusetts.

-WHSG and MITSG are part of the National Sea Grant College Program (NSGCP) of the National Oceanic and Atmospheric Administration (NOAA), a network of 34 individual programs located in each of the coastal and Great Lakes states.
-For this 2022-2024 Graduate Research Fellowship competition, WHSG and MITSG jointly seek applicants interested in pursuing a marine- or coastal-processes focused degree that falls under one or more of the NSGCP research theme areas (i.e., Healthy Coastal Ecosystems, Sustainable Fisheries and Aquaculture, Resilient Communities and Economies, and/or Environmental Literacy and Workforce Development).
-For more details on the focus areas, please see WHSG’s 2018-2023 Strategic Plan and/or MITSG’s 2018-2023 Strategic Plan.
+WHOISG and MITSG are part of the National Sea Grant College Program (NSGCP) of the National Oceanic and Atmospheric Administration (NOAA), a network of 34 individual programs located in each of the coastal and Great Lakes states.
+For this 2024-2026 Graduate Research Fellowship competition, WHOISG and MITSG jointly seek applicants interested in pursuing a marine- or coastal-processes focused degree that falls under one or more of the NSGCP research focus areas (i.e., Environmental Literacy and Workforce Development, Healthy Coastal Ecosystems, Sustainable Fisheries and Aquaculture, and/or Resilient Communities and Economies).

-The purpose of the Massachusetts Sea Grant Graduate Research Fellowship is to support exceptional prospective graduate students who are engaged in research that furthers the goals of the WHSG and MITSG programs.
-The Fellowship provides funding and support for students who have not yet matriculated into a graduate program, but are applying and intend to enroll in a thesis-granting graduate program in Massachusetts during Fall 2022.
+The purpose of the Massachusetts Sea Grant Graduate Research Fellowship is to support exceptional prospective graduate students who are engaged in research that furthers the goals of the WHOISG and MITSG programs.
+The Fellowship provides funding and support for students who have not yet matriculated into a graduate program but are applying and intend to enroll in a thesis-granting graduate program in Massachusetts during fall 2024.
 The focus of this Fellowship is both to support cutting-edge research and professional growth of the applicant through mentorship, professional development training, participation in conferences in their field, and more.
 Fellows will hone their communication, collaboration, project management, research, and other critical skills needed to be effective in their field.
+Prospective advisors are expected to provide the necessary equipment, resources, and support for the Fellows to engage in their research project throughout the duration of the Fellowship.

 Diversity, Equity and Inclusion Priority